What you need to know about installing grease arrestors.

 Grease arrestors must be installed by licensed plumbers according to our trade waste requirements and the manufacturer’s instructions.
 Incorrect installations can affect the ability to service the grease arrestor to the required standard and allow greasy wastewater to discharge to the wastewater system where it can cause blockages and overflows to the environment.

-Sizing of grease arrestors for the retail food industry
+Refer to the following brochure for information on sizing of grease arrestors for the retail food industry.

 Grease arrestors may be constructed, prefabricated or precast.
 The design,